FeralFlows/wild-etal_2020_ColoradoNexus/README.md

 2. Checkout the metis model version used to run this publication's experiments.
 The git "tag" that points to the version/commit of Metis used to run this publication's experiments is "wild-etal_2020_ColoradoNexus".
 For this paper, please run the master branch.

->> git checkout tags/wild-etal_2020_ColoradoNexus -b master
+>> git checkout tags/wild_et_al_2020_ColoradoNexus -b master

 3. To run the I/O experiment, open Metis, then run the metis.masterX_io_colorado.R script.

 4. To produce the figures, run the scripts within the /figures directory.
+The colorado_FinalMaps.R produces figures for all categories.